 Screw loosening can occur for several reasons, including:

-• Material Creep: Over time, the material around the screw hole can creep, leading to a reduction in clamping force and potential screw loosening.
+• Material Creep -- Over time, the material around the screw hole can creep, reducing clamping force and potentially allowing the screw to work loose.

 In yacht sails, screw loosening can result in reduced sail performance, increased stress on other components, and even complete failure of the sail.
 Therefore, it is crucial to implement anti‑loosening mechanisms to prevent this issue.